Temecula Brain Injury Attorney

 Some people who sustain a brain injury may experience symptoms for one year or more.
 Common symptoms include:

-• Memory loss
+- Memory loss

-• Loss of consciousness
+- Loss of consciousness

-• Los of motor function
+- Los of motor function

-• Direct trauma occurs when a person’s skull strikes the floor or ground.
+- Direct trauma occurs when a person’s skull strikes the floor or ground.
 This usually occurs with a slip, trip or fall or a person’s head striking the steering wheel.
 The force of the action causes the brain to hit the skull.
 Even after the impact, the brain may continue to bounce off the skull for some time.
 This can cause a brain contusion.

 - Indirect trauma occurs with no blunt force trauma to the head.
 A person’s brain jostles around because of either a violent or sudden movement of their head.
 One common example of this is severe whiplash from a car collision.
 It can lead to either a brain injury or death.

-• Diffuse Axonal injury occurs because of a sudden twist of the brain.
+- Diffuse axonal injury occurs because of a sudden twist of the brain.
 The sudden twist occurs when a person’s neck whiplashes during a car accident.
 The sudden deceleration or acceleration causes the axonal fibers to twist or stretch.
 This causes brain damage.

 Negligence and Brain Injury

-Is an accident that caused a brain injury a personal injury lawsuit?
+Is an accident that caused a brain injury cause for a personal injury lawsuit?
 It depends on whether negligence was involved.
 Negligence is the legal term describing how an individual failed to do something or not do something.
 The failure caused harm to another person.
 The person is called the victim in the accident.
 The individual who caused the accident, or wrongdoer, has a legal responsibility to protect certain people from harm.

-For instance, a person operating a motor vehicle has the legal responsibility to protect pedestrians, passengers and other drivers from harm while driving.
+For instance, a person operating a motor vehicle has the legal responsibility to protect pedestrians, passengers, and other drivers from harm while driving.
 If the driver causes an accident that hurts someone, they are liable.
 Liability refers to the wrongdoer paying for the victim’s damages such as:

 - Lost wages

-• Pain and suffering
+- Pain and suffering

-• Medical bills
+- Medical bills

-• Physical therapy
+- Physical therapy

-• Decreased income
+- Decreased income

 If the family has filed a wrongful death lawsuit, damages also include funeral and burial expenses.